njbca/OptiPlant/README.md

 3- Define which scenarios from the "Scenarios" sheet you want to run.

 4- Set the maintenance hours of the plant and the number of hours for the simulation (max 8760).
-The starting time (Tbegin) is the time from which all units must operates above their minimal loads.
+The starting time (Tbegin) is the time from which all units must operate above their minimal loads.

 5- Choose the currency change if needed (all input data are currently in €2019).